Return and Recovery

 Return & Recovery Program for Military Veterans

 Artists for the Humanities made the decision to suspend for the duration of the pandemic this very successful veterans program.
-The Board of Directors accepted the Executive Officer’s request to suspend this program so that he could focus his efforts on programs still operating within the Fox River Valley and Northeastern Wisconsin region.
 The program has served over 4,500 veterans from March 2009 to March 2020.
 The program has supported veterans throughout the state of Wisconsin – from St. Norbert Abbey in De Pere where our program started to the Tomah VA Medical Center in Tomah WI., to Union Grove, Milwaukee, and Chippewa Falls.
 A4TH and, the Return & Recovery Program for Military Veterans have had a positive impact on the lives of the military veterans that we served.
 A4TH will re-assess the re-start of this program when the pandemic has subsided and the participating organizations and locations are able to again host the group sessions associated with this program.
 A4TH wishes to thank all of our funders, volunteers, and especially the veterans and their families that we served.

 Cost Free Service

-- embrace personal growth to improve their condition; and,
+- embrace personal growth to improve their condition

-In short we live our vision, which has evolved from our compassionate history of helping veterans.
-Rehabilitative programs like RRPMV are offered through A4TH at no cost to veterans, military family members, or VA health care providers/facilities.
+In short, we live our vision, which has evolved from our compassionate history of helping veterans.
+Rehabilitative programs like RRPMV are offered through A4TH at no cost to veterans, military family members or the VA health care providers/facilities.

 A4TH is here to answer your questions about RRPMV, or our meetings and events.
 Call or email us today!

-Artists for the Humanities is a 501c3 Non Profit organization.
-We rely on the generous donations from our supporters to continue funding our programs, and ask that you please contribute to strengthen the lives of our service members.
-The RRPMV Mission
+Artists for the Humanities is a 501(c)(3) charitable non-profit organization.
+We rely on the generous donations from our supporters to continue funding our programs and ask those who care that our veterans have access to all forms of assistance to please contribute so we can continue to strengthen the lives of our service members.

-The Return and Recovery Program for Military Veterans (RRPMV), established in June of 2009 by Tim Mayer of Artists for the Humanities, provides a cost-free, constructive environment for military veterans and their families to face unresolved service-related trauma, grief, substance abuse and homelessness.
+The Return & Recovery Program for Military Veterans (RRPMV), established in June of 2009 by Tim Mayer, Executive Director of Artists for the Humanities, provides a constructive and “safe” environment for military veterans and their families participating in the group sessions where they work and learn how to face unresolved service-related trauma, grief, substance abuse and homelessness.